rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 - [The page containing the same overview of the task as in the Azure DevOps Marketplace](https://github.com/rfennell/AzurePipelines/wiki/GenerateReleaseNotes---Node-based-Cross-Platform-Task)
 - [The page containing the automatically generated full YAML usage](https://github.com/rfennell/AzurePipelines/wiki/GenerateReleaseNotes---Node-based-Cross-Platform-Task-YAML)

+# Local Testing (outside Azure Pipelines) of the Task & Templates
+To speed the development of this tool and it's templates a [tool](https://github.com/rfennell/AzurePipelines/tree/master/Extensions/XplatGenerateReleaseNotes/V3/testconsole/readme.md) is provided in this repo to allow local testing.
+This allows the task to be run against a build/release in a repeatable controllable manner.
+This makes for much easier debugging of the task code and Handlebar based templates.
+The usage is

+1. Create a settings files, this includes all the parameter your would set for the task and one injected by the Azure Pipeline Agent
+2. Run the command (as a minimum) to run the task is `node GenerateReleaseNotesConsoleTester.js --filename build-settings.json --pat <Azure-DevOps-PAT>`

 # Usage Patterns
 > The a video on usage of this task is discussed in this [DDD Community Conference Session](https://www.youtube.com/watch?v=xaV3dFoQdV8&t=331s)